NeilA75/NuLookUp/README.md

 ## 📦 Getting Started

-Follow these steps to run the project locally.
+Follow the steps below to set up the project locally.

 ---